Didimukhtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exclude regular files
 Create a directory with permission
 Change group owner
 Change owner and group owner
+Change owner and group owner of a symbolic link